Hawker Tempest: Prototypes

 First prototype Tempest Mk.
 II LA602, again with the small tail unit.

 On 18 November 1941, a contract was issued by the Air Ministry for a pair of prototypes of the "Typhoon Mark II"; the new fighter was renamed "Tempest" on 28 February 1942.
 (Note: Buttler gives 6 August as the official renaming, and notes the suggestion came from Camm in January.)
-Complications were added to the Tempest program by external factors in the form of engine issues: the Rolls-Royce Vulture engine and corresponding Hawker Tornado aircraft which was being developed in parallel to the Typhoon were both terminated.
+Complications were added to the Tempest programme by external factors in the form of engine issues: the Rolls-Royce Vulture engine and corresponding Hawker Tornado aircraft which was being developed in parallel to the Typhoon were both terminated.
 This measure turned out to be prudent, as engine development was not trouble-free on some of the variants of the Tempest.
 The Bristol Centaurus radial engine was now also considered for equipping the Typhoon and Camm was forewarned in October 1941 to expect a request for a Centaurus to be fitted.
 This was confirmed in February as an order for six prototypes with the Centaurus; the DTD stating that the development was highest priority.

 Delays with the Sabre IV development affected the project.
 With the expected first flight date for the Tempest was September 1942, the engine for HM595 was changed to a Sabre II complete with the Typhoon cooling system and under nose radiator.
 Due to this previous experience on other programmes, the Air Ministry was sufficiently motivated to request that Tempest prototypes be built using different engines so that, if a delay hit one engine, an alternative powerplant would already be available.
 An order was approved for six more prototypes with alternate engines in May and the contract for two with Sabres, two with Centaurus and two with Rolls Royce Griffons followed in June.